-This week, Kafkadesk spoke with Gabor Bonyhadi, CMO of Codecool, a Budapest-based IT education startup that launched a disruptive model for training coding and other digital skills to address the shortage of digitally skilled workforce in Hungary and all over Europe.
+This week, Kafkadesk spoke with Gabor Bonyhadi, CMO of Codecool, a Budapest-based IT education startup that launched a disruptive model for training coding and other digital skills to address the shortage of digitally skilled workforce and promote an ambitious digital transformation in Hungary and all over Europe.

-The company raised 3.5 million euros in funding last month to step-up its European expansion with the aim of becoming one of the most important providers of practice-oriented digital training and talent management in five years time, and a goal of 10 campuses for an alumni network of nearly 10.000 people by 2023.
+The company, founded in Hungary, raised 3.5 million euros in funding last month to step-up its European expansion with the aim of becoming one of the most important providers of practice-oriented digital transformation training and talent management in five years time, and a goal of 10 campuses for an alumni network of nearly 10.000 people by 2023.

 Hi Gabor!
 Could you tell us a bit about the origins of Codecool?

 Codecool was started by four seasoned entrepreneurs from the tech scene.
 The founder with the idea, Balazs Vinnai (ex CDO of Finastra, among the world’s top 3 fintech company) had the vision of creating an education model that is inclusive to everyone no matter their educational background or financial opportunities.
 The first Codecool campus was started 4 years before in Miskolc, Hungary, with 40 students.
 Now we are in 3 countries and have 5 campuses with 500 students.

 What’s the profile of the people you train?

 We can categorize our students into 3 different personas.
 But first, let’s see what they have in common: the average age of our students is around 28 years old, with mostly men but also an important ratio of women (more than a third of our students).
 A vast majority of our students (85%) has some higher educational experience and around 50% of them have a diploma as well. digital transformation hungary